What happens when you let go of fear?

 If I had to use one word to describe myself, I’d use worrier.
-Because I’m sure the people who developed the English language are looking down laughing at us, I have to clarify – I really do mean ‘worrier’ and not ‘warrior’.
+I’m sure the people who developed the English language are looking down laughing at us, I have to clarify—I really do mean ‘worrier’ and not ‘warrior’.

 It’s ironic, now that I think about it.
 As a kid I struggled to say the word.
-My mum would laugh at me while I stumbled through sounding it out – “wow-wow-wowwey” (thanks mum).
+My mum would laugh at me as I stumbled through sounding it out.
+“Wow-wow-wowwey”.
+Thanks mum.

 As much as I don’t remember much of my tongue-tied childhood, I do remember being scared, most of the time.

 I remember being scared of strangers on the street.
 Scared of cars pulling up next to me.
 Scared of being in the same vicinity as teenagers.
-I even remember being scared when boys confessed they youthful love for me, or for the day I eventually bring a boy home to meet the parents.
+I even remember being scared when boys confessed they youthful love for me.
+Or for the day I’d eventually have to bring a boy home to meet the parents.

 The worst part of my constant fear of the world, was that I was even afraid of my own thoughts and opinions.
 I was afraid that if I spoke up, I’d be ridiculed, laughed at and made fun of.

 All this fear and anxiety, stemmed from my paranoid dad, who, to this day, is still terrified of the world.